-Customers increasingly want to move their existing solutions into the cloud, and the Windows Azure platform is becoming more and more popular in the field of cloud calculations.
+Customers increasingly want to move their existing solutions into the cloud, and the Microsoft Azure platform is becoming more and more popular in the field of cloud calculations.

 More often than not, SQL Server Reporting Services (SSRS) are part of an application that needs to be migrated into the cloud.
-SQL Reporting serves as an alternative for the Windows Azure platform.
+SQL Reporting serves as an alternative for the Microsoft Azure platform.

 Both solutions can be used for creating multi-tenant scenarios where a server is used by multiple users.
 Likewise, both solutions can be used in integration with a database running both a common SQL Server and SQL Azure.

 As an example, let's take several abstract customers whose web services are located in the Microsoft Azure cloud and handle a certain number of clients.
 See the costs of both solutions in the table below.

 * - SQL Reporting allows you to generate 30 reports per calculation hour at the price of $0.16.

 ** - The SQL Server Standard Edition price is used.